D-Roberts/icd-gen/README.md

         * save the datasets after generating and load from disk- it gets slow.

-    *1. factor in the noise drift code from my other repo *2. there is a bug in the plot loss baselines code *3. there might be a bug in the batch loss calculation and/or plotting *4. likely a bug in the 2-head archi
+    *1. factor in the noise drift code from my other repo [the icd first task] *2. there is a bug in the plot loss baselines code [the icd first task] *3. there might be a bug in the batch loss calculation and/or plotting [the icd first task] *4. likely a bug in the 2-head archi [the icd first task] *6.
+Refactor archis to implement exactly the archis in the theory section.
-    *5. move more params and train choices and archi and data gen options to yaml for cleaner code and faster iteration.
-    *6. Refactor archis to: 1.
-Implement exactly the archi in the theory section.
-2. Allow for log of last layer activations and arg to last layer softmax.
-For the theoretical 2-layer, possibly do not linearize softmax.
     *7. Refactor energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.
     *8. Torchify out of numpy pretty much everything up until matplotlib.
-    *9. to be cont.
+Use torch efficient implementations for functions where available, for instance Jacobians.